Holgermueller/Giphyhomework/README.md

 Technically, yes, but the point of this app is to search for GIFs featuring animals.
 Why would you use this app if you wanted to search for something other than animal GIFs?

+## Have a favorite?
+Just click the button labelled 'Favorite', and the gif will be saved to local storage and displayed at the bottom of the app for your viewing pleasure.